 If you or someone you know is struggling with these issues, we encourage you to reach out and learn how our tailored treatment plans can provide the help needed to move forward.

-Disclaimer: If you’re worried that Adderall is making you feel depressed, please speak with your doctor.
+Disclaimer: If you’re worried that the medication is making you feel depressed, please speak with your doctor.
 Everyone’s body reacts differently to medication, so it’s important to get personalized advice about your treatment.

 Sources: